DataDog/integrations-core/mapr/README.md

 ## Troubleshooting

-* **The Agent is on a crash loop after configuring the MapR integration**
+- **The Agent is on a crash loop after configuring the MapR integration**

-    There have been a few cases where the C library within *mapr-streams-python* segfaults, and they were explained by permissions issues.
+  There have been a few cases where the C library within _mapr-streams-python_ segfaults because of permissions issues.
 Make sure the `dd-agent` user has read permission on the ticket file, that the `dd-agent` user is able to run maprcli commands when the MAPR_TICKETFILE_LOCATION environment variable points to the ticket.

-* **The integration seems to work correctly but doesn't send any metric**.
+- **The integration seems to work correctly but doesn't send any metric**.

   Make sure to let the Agent run for at least a couple of minutes, as the integration pulls data from a topic and MapR needs to push data into that topic.
   If that doesn't help, but running the Agent manually with `sudo` shows data, this is a problem with permissions.
 Double check everything.
 The `dd-agent` Linux user should be able to use a locally stored ticket, allowing it to run queries against MapR as user X (which may or may not be `dd-agent` itself).
 Additionally, user X needs to have the `consume` permission on the `/var/mapr/mapr.monitoring/metricstreams` stream.

-* **You see the message `confluent_kafka was not imported correctly ...`**
+- **You see the message `confluent_kafka was not imported correctly ...`**

   The Agent embedded environment was not able to run the command `import confluent_kafka`.
-This means that either the *mapr-streams-library* was not installed inside the embedded environment, or that it can't find the mapr-core libraries.
+This means that either the _mapr-streams-library_ was not installed inside the embedded environment, or that it can't find the mapr-core libraries.
 The error message should give more details.

 Need more help?
 Contact [Datadog support][11].